IFRS Financial Statements

-Revenue from maintenance contracts is recognized ratably over the period of the contract using the percentage of completion method.
+Revenue from maintenance contracts is recognized ratably over the period of the contract.
 When services are performed through an indefinite number of repetitive acts over a specified period of time, revenue is recognized on a straight line basis over the specified period or under some other method that better represents the stage of completion.

-The Company accounts for volume discounts and pricing incentives to customers by reducing the amount of revenue recognized at the time of sale.
+The Group accounts for volume discounts and pricing incentives to customers by reducing the amount of revenue recognized at the time of sale.

 (xiii) Finance income and expense

-Finance income consists of interest income on funds invested (including available-for- sale financial assets), dividend income and gains on the disposal of available-for-sale financial assets.
-Interest income is recognized as it accrues in the statement of income, using the effective interest method.
+Finance income consists of interest income on funds invested, dividend income and gains on the disposal of FVTPL financial assets.
+Interest income is recognized as it accrues in the statement of profit or loss, using the effective interest method.

 (xiv) Income tax

 Income tax comprises current and deferred tax.
-Income tax expense is recognized in the statement of income except to the extent it relates to items directly recognized in equity or in other comprehensive income.
+Income tax expense is recognized in the statement of profit or loss except to the extent it relates to items directly recognized in equity or in other comprehensive income.

 Deferred income tax assets and liabilities are measured at the tax rates that are expected to apply in the period when the asset is realized or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date.